RACE BRIEFING

 The 4 loop run course is a mixture of paths and roadways and follows the paths and roads along the lake Walchsee

-ATTENTION new since 2021: ALL participants need a day licence of the Austrian Triathlon Federation, except participants with an ÖTRV annual licence!
+ALL participants need a day licence of the Austrian Triathlon Federation, except participants with an anual ÖTRV licence or an annual licence from their national federation!

 The day licence could be booked with the online registration.
 If you forgot to book your day licence, you can pay for it in cash when you pick up your race number.